 The commitment that staff will be provided with the right tools, training and support to enable them to do their job effectively

-The commitment that NOMS will be increasing the number of prison officers
+The commitment that HMPPS will be increasing the number of prison officers

 the Government’s commitment to create a reformed estate that will be less crowded, better organised, more effective and comprise modern, fit for purpose accommodation

-the commitment that NOMS will work closely with the police, Crown Prosecution Service and others across the criminal justice system to ensure a robust and swift approach to tackling criminality in prison.
+the commitment that HMPPS will work closely with the police, Crown Prosecution Service and others across the criminal justice system to ensure a robust and swift approach to tackling criminality in prison.

 The IAP will work closely with the Ministerial Board and stakeholders to ensure that these reforms are developed and taken forward effectively.
 We are also committed to discussing the wider recommendations of the IAP, and working to achieve their implementation, where possible.